Subquadratic harmonic functions on Calabi-Yau manifolds with maximal volume growth: Homogeneous -forms

 for some $\bar{s} < 1$.
 Then $u$ is actually exact:

-for some $0\le s \le \bar{s}$, where $g$ is an eigenfunction on $X$ with eigenvalue $(s+1)(s+m-1)$.
-Note that $r^{s+1}g(x)$ is a harmonic function on $C(X)$.
+for some $0\le s \le \bar{s}$, where $g$ is an eigenfunction on $Y$ with eigenvalue $(s+1)(s+m-1)$.
+Note that $r^{s+1}g(x)$ is a harmonic function on $C(Y)$.

-Assume furthermore that $C(X)$ is K\"ahler, i.e. $C(X)$ is Calabi-Yau.
-Then any locally $L^2$ harmonic function $f$ on $C(X)$ with
+Assume furthermore that $C(Y)$ is K\"ahler, i.e. $C(Y)$ is Calabi-Yau.
+Then any locally $L^2$ harmonic function $f$ on $C(Y)$ with

 is the real part of a holomorphic function.
-In particular, $f$ is pluriharmonic.. \end{cor}
+In particular, $f$ is pluriharmonic. \end{cor}

-\begin{proof} Assume $C(X)$ is a limit Ricci-flat cone of real dimension at least $4$.
+\begin{proof} Assume $C(Y)$ is a limit Ricci-flat cone of real dimension at least $4$.
 To prove the first part, we rule out types (III)-(VI).
-First we rule out type (III).
-Lichnerowicz-Obata implies that $s\ge 2$ or $s\le 2-m$.
-The first case violates the growth assumption, while the second case violates the $L^2$ assumption.
-In type (IV), we have $s\ge 2$ or $s\le 2-m$.
+Types (V) and (VI) are ruled out by the assumption on $u$.
+For Type (III), Lichnerowicz implies that $s\ge 2$ or $s\le 2-m$.
+The first case violates the growth assumption, while the second case violates the $L^\infty_{loc}$ assumption.
+For type (IV), we have $s\ge 2$ or $s\le 2-m$.
 Again, these are ruled out by our assumption.
-Type (V) and (VI) are also ruled out by Lichnerowicz-Obata.

-Now, assume $C(X)$ is Calabi-Yau.
-Let $f$ be a locally $L^2$ harmonic function on $C(X)$.
-By spectral decomposition, we may assume $f$ is homogeneous.
+Now, assume $C(Y)$ is Calabi-Yau.
+Let $f$ be a locally $L^2$ harmonic function on $C(Y)$.
+By the spectral decomposition, we may assume $f$ is homogeneous.
 Thus $d^c f$ is a homogeneous harmonic $1$-form and has growth rate less than $1$.
-By what we just proved, $d^c f = dh$ for some harmonic function $h$.
+From the above we see that $d^c f = dh$ for some harmonic function $h$.
 So $f$ is pluriharmonic. \end{proof}